BabitMF/BabitMF.github.io/content/en/docs/bmf/getting_started_yourself/install/_index.md

 ### Windows
 BMF uses the MSVC toolchain as the compilation tool on the Windows platform.
 Before compiling BMF, you need to complete the following preparatory work:
 1. First, you need to install Visual Studio.
-Our supported versions include: 2013, 2015, 2017, 2019 and 2022, and install the Windows SDK when installing VS.
+Our supported versions include 2013, 2015, 2017, 2019 and 2022, and install the Windows SDK when installing VS.
 2. Install and configure the ```msys2 mingw64``` environment https://www.msys2.org/
-3. When completing the above two items, please open x64 Native Tools Command Prompt for VS 20xx in administrator mode, enter the msys2 installation directory, and execute``` msys2_shell.cmd -mingw64 -use-full-path```, you will enter the msys2 shell command window.
+3. When completing the above two items, please open x64 Native Tools Command Prompt for VS 20xx in administrator mode, enter the msys2 installation directory, and execute``` msys2_shell.cmd -mingw64 -use-full-path```.
+You will enter the msys2 shell command window.
 4. You need to install [vcpkg](#https://github.com/microsoft/vcpkg) and execute the following command to install some dependent libraries:
 ```
 pacman -Sy yasm automake autoconf git vim openssl-devel zlib-devel